open-telemetry/opentelemetry.io/content/en/blog/2023/otel-end-user-q-and-a-series-otel-and-graphql.md

 J and his team have also experienced some challenges with documentation, noting that there are some gaps in the online docs:

-- Under metrics for JavaScript there is no mention of the Observable Guage at all.
+- Under metrics for JavaScript, there is no mention of the Observable Guage at all.
 J had to go into the code to find it.
 - There are some short, very high-level metric API examples.
 Those examples currently don't show which libraries you need to bring in.
 It also doesn't